sidpalas/devops-directive-website/content/posts/2020/03/always-on-minikube/index.md

 There we have it -- For about the price of a McDonald's coffee each month in electricity, I have an always-on Kubernetes cluster (with a single 2 vCPU + 2 GB Memory node) ready for experimentation!

-If I didn't happen to have the MacBook Air sitting around, building a home cluster using Raspberry Pi's is another popular option (and enables having more than just a single worker node).
+If I didn't happen to have the MacBook Air sitting around, building a home cluster using Raspberry Pis is another popular option (and enables having more than just a single worker node).